escher-trace/escher-trace.github.io/docs/GettingStarted.md

 + If including data measured from multiple fragments for the same metabolite, simply enter the same **Metabolite name** for all fragments.
 + The isotopologue '(M#)' does not need to be included in fragment name, the first row of data for each fragment is assumed to be M0, the second M1, and so on.
 + Chemical formulas must be entered in in empirical format, absent of any non alpha-numeric characters (such as "()", "{}", etc.).
-+ Isotopologue counts should be baseline corrected inorder to obtain accurate corrected labeling distributions.
++ Isotopologue counts should be baseline corrected in order to obtain accurate corrected labeling distributions.
-+ Inorder to have data appear next to specific escher metabolite node, use the bigg_ID of the desired metabolite node as the metabolite name.
++ In order to have data appear next to specific escher metabolite node, use the bigg_ID of the desired metabolite node as the metabolite name.

 #### 1.3.1.3	Natural Isotope Corrected CSV Format